 Honey Badgers are part of the weasel family, making them closely related to skunks and ferrets.
 Honey badgers are in the Guinness Book of World Records for being the world’s most fearless creature!
 These guys are mean and do not back down from a fight.
 In fact, they’ll go looking for a fight.
 These fearless creatures feed on small mammals, snakes, birds, and even young crocodiles.

 5. Great White Shark

 The Great White shark is considered one of the most dangerous sharks in the world.
 It’s no surprise they’re the villain in many beach movies!
 The Great White is a perfect example of an apex predator.
-It’s at the top of the food chain and no other animal can hunt it.
+It’s at the top of the food chain, however this species has been known to be attacked by killer whales.
 They have teeth that can easily puncture and shatter bone, excellent eyesight, and an incredible sense of smell.
 Great White’s can sense just one drop of blood in 25 gallons of water.
-These sharks eat seals, dolphins, sea turtles, and a wide variety of different fish.
+These sharks are known to eat other sharks, fish, and marine mammals like seals and dolphins.

 6. African Lion

 African lions are top predators, often called the “king of the jungle”.
 These big cats are very social, living in groups called prides.
 Hunting is typically left up to the females who will hunt in groups.
 Females make better hunters because males are slower and less agile.
 African Lions hunt and eat young elephants and giraffes, antelope, zebra, buffalos, and many other types of mammals.